savvato-software/all_docs/getting_started.md

     4 rows in set (0.04 sec)
 ```

-If you see tribeapp_db listed above, it is okay, we will be dropping any existing database.
+If you see tribeapp_db listed above, it means you have run these instructions before.
+No worries, it is okay, we will be dropping any existing database.

 Type: